 HammondCare is committed to extending its significant experience in aged care into the area of homelessness to provide high quality, safe and holistic care to the elderly homeless in Sydney.

-This project is the first step towards more services of this kind across Australia.
-Lifting the nation’s capability to care for this vulnerable part of our community, while at a personal level restoring dignity in the life of people like Margaret.
+This project is the first step towards more services of this kind across Australia, lifting the nation’s capability to care for this vulnerable part of our community, while at a personal level restoring dignity in the life of people like Jim.

 1930s – Homes for the homeless